onlatency/Maitey/README.md

 ### May 8, 2025: UI and API Integration Enhancements

 - **Model Selection Improvements**:
-  - Fixed model dropdown to consistently display all five required models
+  - Fixed model dropdown in both SettingsPanel and Layout components
   - Implemented hardcoded model list to ensure reliability regardless of API response
   - Standardized on five specific models with proper names:
     - Stable Diffusion 3.5 (SD35)